 Mortgage help is available, even though a sweeping foreclosure moratorium extension isn't likely.
 If you're behind in mortgage payments, you might qualify for an alternative that will allow you to save your home.
 Or you might be eligible for an option where you give up the property without going through a foreclosure.

-After you submit a loss mitigation application to your loan servicer, you might receive another kind of offer that will allow you to stay in your home, like a repayment plan, loan modification, or payment deferral.
+After you submit a loss mitigation application to your loan servicer, you might receive another kind of offer allowing you to stay in your home, like a repayment plan, loan modification, or payment deferral.

 Or, if you'd like to leave the property without going through a foreclosure, you might be able to complete a short sale or deed in lieu of foreclosure.

-In most cases, federal law prevents the servicer from starting a foreclosure until you're more than 120 days delinquent on the loan.
+Federal law usually prevents the servicer from starting a foreclosure until you're more than 120 days delinquent on the loan.
 You can use this time to work out a way to avoid foreclosure.

 Also, under federal law, if you send the servicer a complete loss mitigation application before foreclosure starts, the servicer can't start the foreclosure unless and until: